Thousands flee as Syrian regime strikes Idlib

 Idlib province, which borders Turkey, is the largest remaining rebel-held territory in Syria.

-The Syrian regime, has retaken control of much of the country in the past year with the help of Russian forces and has launched an offensive to seize Idlib, the only province that came under full rebel control in the near-seven-year war.
+The Syrian regime has retaken control of much of the country in the past year with the help of Russian forces and has launched an offensive to seize Idlib, the only province that came under full rebel control in the near-seven-year war.

 Idlib and other nearby rebel-held areas have been designated as "de-escalation zones" in a Russia-engineered agreement with Assad.

+But violence has erupted in the province in recent weeks.
 Airstrikes by the regime and violence by rebels there are in violation of a truce put forward by Russia and agreed to by Assad.

+At least 23 people were killed and dozens others wounded in an explosion in Idlib on Sunday, according to Syrian activists and the UK-based Syrian Observatory for Human Rights.
+Most of those killed and wounded were fighters from al-Qawqaz, a small rebel group, according to the Observatory and the the Idlib Media Center, an anti-government activist group.

+The Observatory believes the explosion was caused by either a car bomb or a drone attack targeting the headquarters of a rebel group.
+Operations to recover bodies are still underway so the death toll could rise.

 'There's no water, no food'

-The Idlib Media Center activist group posted a video online of trucks carrying what appeared to be furniture and clothes that it said belonging to Idlib's displaced people.
+The Idlib Media Center activist group posted a video online of trucks carrying what appeared to be furniture and clothes that it said belong to Idlib's displaced people.

 Selim Tosun, from the IHH Humanitarian Relief Foundation, warned that if regime forces seized Idlib, there would be many people already displaced who would have nowhere to go.